10 Comedians Who Got Their Start At the Edinburgh Festival Fringe | Playbill

 Robin Williams

-The Edinburgh Festival Fringe may be world renowned for its theatrical offerings, but did you know that comedy is the fastest growing part of the festival?
+The Edinburgh Festival Fringe may be world renowned for its theatrical offerings, but did you know that comedy is the fastest-growing part of the festival?

 While comedy had been a substantial part of the Fringe since the mid-20th century, the genre exploded in 2008 when the number of comedy acts presented by the Fringe came to surpass the number of theatrical productions, with 660 comedy entries (compared to 599 theatre shows).
+And every year, the number of comedians looking to try out their latest hour-long set has increased.
+If you want to see a comedian who's about to break big, the Fringe is a place to find them.

-A number of celebrated comics and wits have passed through the fringe circuit in the early days of their career; here are 10 luminaries that played the Fringe on their way to stardom.
+A number of celebrated comics and wits have passed through the Fringe circuit in the early days of their career.
+Here are 10 luminaries that played the Fringe on their way to stardom.

 1. Stephen Fry